30 Dec 2019

 The weather is cooling down so time to start your winter adventure to the top end of Australia and chase the sun.
 Whether you’re driving the Big D (West to East) or Little d (through the middle to the west), you won’t want to bypass Discovery Parks – Broome to witness the natural phenomenon of Staircase to the Moon.
 This spectacular sight occurs from March to November where the full moon rises over Roebuck Bay to create the illusion of a ‘staircase’ leading from the beach directly to the moon.
 Just make sure you time your stay, as the ‘staircase’ is only visible during the full moon days of each month.
 Estimated May 2020 timings are Friday 8th at 6:21pm, Saturday 9th at 7:14pm and Sunday 10th at 8:10pm.BOOK NOW

 A site right on the beach for uninterrupted views of Roebuck Bay from the doorstep of your caravan or tent

 It’s the last long weekend until October so make the most of it with a visit to the Apple Isle.
-Cross Bass Strait and discover Tasmania with a road trip exploring national parks, a thriving food and wine scene as well as cultural and contemporary art with Dark Mofo Festival in conjunction with Mona Museum.
-Stay at Discovery Parks - Hobart and indulge in this thought-provoking, captivating and often confronting arts festival.
-Events are held throughout the month and often sell out in advance so book tickets and your stay early to avoid disappointment and experience this cult-phenomenon.
+While Dark Mofo Festival may have been cancelled for 2020, there are still heaps of reasons to cross Bass Strait and discover Tasmania with a road trip exploring national parks, rich wildlife, a thriving food and wine culture and contemporary art.
+Stay at Discovery Parks - Hobart to have all this on your doorstep and, you’ll quickly start to realise why the Destination Tasmania catchcry is “Come Down For Air”.

 A Deluxe 4-Berth Cabin to relax on your balcony complete with BBQ and stunning bush views